 I make simple swaps that work for our whole family like the pita recipe I’m sharing today, or serving up cauliflower rice with my family’s favorite stir-fry recipe.
 See how to make cauliflower rice here.
 I’ll show you six different ways to make it that are so simple you can have “rice” every night!

-Inspired by my love of putting things on a pita or on pizza, I decided to give this recipe a try.
-It can be used for whatever your pita fantasies may be.
+Inspired by my love of putting things on a pita or on pizza, I decided to make my own recipe.
+It can be used for whatever your pizza (or pita) fantasies may be.
 We use them in place of pizza crust, pitas, naan, and flatbreads.
 While they don’t “wrap” well, they make awesome tostadas and can be held like a taco.

 Whether you need to stock your freezer with pitas to make quick and easy pita pizzas or you’d love nothing more than a fresh out of the oven wedge for your favorite hummus dip (yum!), these grain free pitas are perfect.